 Graph visualization is a challenging problem, especially when the size of the graph exceeds a few hundred nodes.
 This lack of scalability is exacerbated when rich attributes for the nodes and/or the links need to be considered when analyzing a graph.
 Such multivariate graphs are common across domains: biologists, for example, need to explore canonical pathways in the context of experimental data, to judge whether a pathway is valid for a given tissue or organism; social scientists may need to study whether a tight group of friends are all in the same age group and went to the same school.
 The difficulty of visualizing multivariate networks arises from two conflicting goals that need to be reconciled: visualizing topology and visualizing node and edge attributes.
-The visualization community has a good understanding of how to visualize either the topology of a network, or the multidimensional data that is associated with the nodes and edges, yet addressing both topologybased tasks and attribute based tasks at the same time is still an open research problem.
-While there has been progress on visualizing aggregate attributes for the larger structure of a graph [47], or on visualizing attributes for special graph structures such as trees [38] or paths [39,40], we are not aware of a scalable, multivariate graph visualization technique that allows analysts to focus on local tasks.
+The visualization community has a good understanding of how to visualize either the topology of a network or the multidimensional data that is associated with the nodes and edges, yet addressing both topologybased tasks and attribute-based tasks at the same time is still an open research problem.
+While there has been progress on visualizing aggregate attributes for the larger structure of a graph [48] or on visualizing attributes for special graph structures such as trees [39] or paths [40,41], we are not aware of a scalable, multivariate graph visualization technique that excels at supporting focus tasks.
 Here, we introduce such a technique.
+We use the term focus tasks to refer to tasks where the details of individual nodes, edges, and their neighborhood matter, as opposed to the global structure of the network.
+Focus tasks commonly require readable labels and a detailed understanding of a node's attributes.
+These tasks include identifying adjacent nodes (who are my friends?), identifying nodes that are accessible from another node (where can I fly to from this airport within at most one layover?), finding short paths (what's the best route to go from A to B?), etc. Examples for focus graph tasks on multivariate networks include investigating congestion and latency in a computer network or exploring how a mutated gene influences activity levels of the genes in its neighborhood.
+It is worth noting that these focus graph tasks are equally important in both large and small graphs.

-- Carolina Nobre is with the University of Utah.
-E-mail: cnobre@sci.utah.edu. - Marc Streit is with Johannes Kepler University Linz.
+Carolina Nobre is with the University of Utah.
+E-mail: cnobre@sci.utah.edu.

+- Marc Streit is with Johannes Kepler University Linz.
 E-mail: marc.streit@jku.at. - Alexander Lex is with the University of Utah.
 E-mail: alex@sci.utah.edu.